 Mega Man: Revenge of the Fallen is a fan-made sequel to the Mega Man franchise created by Dark Flame Wolf.
 It was built utilizing the Game Maker Pro ver.
 8.1 engine from the ground up from the shell framework of Megaman Rocks; another fan-made sequel by Eric Ruth.The game starts off with Mega Man being summoned after several Robot Masters from the past are laying siege to the city and are stealing robot schematics and plans from the central Robot Museum.
 Mega Man warps there only to find that he is too late and that Knight Man (apparently Dr. Wilyís new right-hand man) succeeded in stealing robot data to be cloned and used.
-We then get to the stage selection screen proper where there is an unusual number of 10 Robot Masters to tackle compared to the traditional 8.The current beta is being run through by testers and the estimated release date is slated to be in the winter timeframe 2013, most likely before the 25th anniversary of Mega Man ends.
+We then get to the stage selection screen proper where there is an unusual number of 10 Robot Masters to tackle compared to the traditional 8.As of June 5th, 2014, the game is finished, but tests are still being made before it can be released.
 There is a facebook page detailing the game with more screenshots and videos.Robot Masters:

 Centaur Man, gives you Centaur Flash.

 Magma Man, gives you Magma Bazooka.

 Magnet Man, gives you Magnet Missile.

 Pharaoh Man, gives you Pharaoh Shot.

 Stone Man, gives you Power Stone.